 Understanding the Nature of Addiction

 Although it’s hard to understand, addicts don’t consciously choose drugs over their friends and family.
-If they had that power over their behavior, they would probably choose to stop using.
+If they had that power over their behavior, they would probably choose to stop using it.
 Addiction is something that occurs in the brain, and it causes the addict to be obsessed with getting the drug.
 So, your loved one is not actually making the conscious decision to use drugs over you.
-They don't have that control.
+They don’t have that control.

 Even if your loved one tries to stop using, the physical and psychological effects of withdrawal begin to take over.
 If they aren’t detoxing in a safe and secure environment, then the symptoms they feel will be so intense, they are likely to start using again.
 Addiction has nothing to do with strength or willpower.
 It is something in the brain that takes complete control over a person.